Who Doesn’t Need to Be in Better Shape These Days?

 As if there weren’t enough reasons already to avoid burgers and fries, a recent Australian study discovered that eating fast foods just twice a week is linked to higher glucose levels and insulin resistance.
 Prevention’s Outsmart Diabetes Guide writes that over the course of 15 years, participants who ate fast food just twice a week gained an additional 10lbs and experienced a two-fold increase in insulin resistance.
 Typically, these foods are high in calories, saturated fats, sugar and salt – all things you don’t want in excess – and low in what you do want – nutrients.

-“Nuts are rich in healthy fats, vegetable protein, fiber, minerals, polyphenols and other bioactive compounds,” states Cyril Kendall, Ph.D at University of Toronto.
+“Nuts are rich in healthy fats, vegetable protein, fiber, minerals, polyphenols, and other bioactive compounds,” states Cyril Kendall, Ph.D. at the University of Toronto.
 Plus, Kendall also states that the added magnesium helps maintain balanced insulin and glucose levels.
 Next time you find yourself reaching for your favorite carbohydrate indulgence, opt for a handful of almonds, peanuts or pistachios instead.

 And if you’re looking for a diet program to help keep you on track with your new healthy strategies and diabetes prevention, Calla Slimspa’s Medical Weight Loss Program can help you do just that!